4lm/webprog/README.md

 ## Create your own Syno Word Cloud!

-### You find the website to this project live at https://4lm.github.io/webprog/
+### You find the website of this project at https://4lm.github.io/webprog/

 ### About us